First-Time Buyer Stamp Duty

-First-time homebuyers often have to trek through a blizzard of information about deposits, mortgage offers and all the extra costs associated with taking out a loan from a bank or building society to buy a house.
-In the mix of potentially conflicting advice, it’s important to hold onto one thing: being a first-time buyer can save you money.
+First time buyers often have to trek through a blizzard of information about deposits, mortgage offers and all the extra costs associated with taking out a loan from a bank or building society to buy a house.
+In the mix of potentially conflicting advice, it’s important to hold onto one thing: being a first time buyer can save you money.

 What Is Stamp Duty?